Optimal Lab Values–how we as patients learned to interpret lab results

 Free T3 (Free Triodothyronine):

-• Those who are optimal on NDT or T4/T3: a free T3 within the top area of the range, ALONG WITH a mid-range free T4.
+- Those who are optimal on NDT or T4/T3: a free T3 within the top numbers of the range, ALONG WITH a mid-range or very slightly above midrange free T4.
 Lower in the range and it backfires.
 (What we don’t know yet is where one would fall if high up in age, such as the late 70’s or higher?)

 Free T4 (Free Thyroxin/Thyroxine):